 - Movie Gallery, the second largest North American home entertainment specialty retailer, in its prearranged restructuring of obligations totaling approximately $1.4 billion.

-Mr. Dahl regularly speaks on a variety of restructuring, corporate governance, and ethics-related topics at institutions and organizations including the University of Michigan Law School, the University of Chicago Law School, the Insolvency Institute of Canada, and the International Bar Association.
+Mr. Dahl regularly speaks on a variety of restructuring, executive compensation, corporate governance, and ethics-related topics at institutions and organizations including the University of Michigan Law School, the University of Chicago Law School, the Insolvency Institute of Canada, and the International Bar Association.
 He is a member of the Turnaround Management Association and the International Bar Association.

 Mr. Dahl received his B.A. from the University of North Carolina at Chapel Hill, where he was a Morehead-Cain Scholar and his J.D. from the University of Chicago Law School, where he was elected Order of the Coif.